 The Amazing Journey: Recycling Adaptation (grades 3-5)

-Students will simulate the movement of beverage containers around the recycling loop and record their journey with a collection of different colored beads.
+Students will simulate the movement of a beverage container around the recycling loop and record their journey with a collection of different colored beads.
+Finally, students view scenes of a MRF (Material Recovery Facility) to see what really happens to their recycling.

 Students watch as recyclable items go in the bin and new products come out.
 To conclude, the KHB Educator reads The Day the Trash Came Out to Play by David.
 M Beedle.

-Who Polluted the River” (grades 2-4) This program engages students in an interactive story to learn how, as human populations have grown and land uses have changes, many of our rivers have become polluted.
+This program engages students in an interactive story to learn how, as human populations have grown and land uses have changed, many of our rivers have become polluted.